 Third-party rating agencies assess and rate the claims-paying ability of insurers based upon criteria established by the agencies.
-AHIC, HIC, HSIC and HNIC have entered into a pooling arrangement, pursuant to which AHIC retains 32% of the net premiums written by any of them, HIC retains 32% of the net premiums written by any of them, HIC retains 32% of the net premiums written by any of them.
+AHIC, HIC, HSIC and HNIC have entered into a pooling arrangement, pursuant to which AHIC retains 28% of the net premiums written by any of them, HIC retains 38% of the net premiums written by any of them, HSIC retains 21% of the net premiums written by any of them and HNIC retains 13% of the net premiums written by any of them.
 A.M.
 Best has pooled its ratings of these four insurance company subsidiaries and assigned a financial strength rating of "A-" (Excellent) and an issuer credit rating of "a-" to the individual insurance company subsidiaries comprising the pool.
 Also, A.M.
 Best has assigned HCM a financial strength rating of "A-" (Excellent) and an issuer credit rating of "a-".
 A.M.
 Best has indicated a negative outlook for each of the ratings assigned to our insurance company subsidiaries.
 A.M.
 Best does not assign a financial strength rating or an issuer credit rating to TBIC.